-As of right now, most commercial composting companies are not accepting feminine hygiene products in their streams so don’t put “compostable” or “biodegradable” feminine hygiene products in your curbside compost carts.
+As of right now, most commercial composting companies are not accepting menstrual hygiene products in their streams so don’t put “compostable” or “biodegradable” menstrual hygiene products in your curbside compost carts.
 If you’re not sure, contact your utility or provider.
-I don’t recommend you put feminine products in backyard compost piles either for two reasons: 1) backyard compost piles do not get hot enough to break down the human waste material safely and 2) the blood can attract pests.
+I don’t recommend you put menstrual products in backyard compost piles either for two reasons: 1) backyard compost piles do not get hot enough to break down the human waste material safely and 2) the blood can attract pests.

 - “Tampon Tax”: Are you in one of the 20 states out of 50 that taxes menstrual hygiene products?